 Pig’s head on sour-dough toast £5 was a slow-braised savoury stew of all the hard working muscles in the animal’s jaw.
 The hardest working cuts have the most flavour – fact.
 It was a beautiful thing.
 A side of sweetly pickled cucumber and a topping of chilli slithers treated to the same acidity balanced out the richness.

 Then came the “all in”.
-It was a mix of burnt wood imbued lamb and pork chops for 4 (£20 per head) as our waiter advised it this was all we needed.
+It was a mix of coal imbued lamb and pork chops for 4 (£20 per head) as our waiter advised it as this was all we needed.
 It was good advice.
 More on that in a sec.
 It was a meat mountain that our keenest of will and cast iron internal mettles were keen to conquer – even the chargrilled flat bread that got a good soaking with all of the caramelised meat liquid was descended upon.
-The salinity levels was what made this plate of protein off-putting, as if someone unscrewed the salt grinder and emptied it onto our tonsils.
+The salinity levels was what made this plate of protein off-putting in the end though, as if someone unscrewed the salt grinder and emptied it onto our tonsils.
 Good quality meat doesn’t need industrial amounts of seasoning in my humblest.
+(Hint, hint).

 So our plucky waiter who encouraged us to order less “all in” earlier was for the very reason that we could fit more of everything else in, he deserved our props as the quantity on our table could easily feed a hungry family of ten.
 There were five of us.
 What followed from the chops was the 750 gram prime rib £60 cooked to a gratifying mid-rare.
 But again it didn’t stand a chance, nor did our tonsils from the salinity.

 What came next was from what I could remember so vividly at the Soho branch as one of the sweetest cuts of beef I’ve ever had.
 The “sixth rib” or the cut of steak sectioned from number 6 of the animal’s 12th rib is deeply tender, has a good hit of minerality which adds to the glory.
 But somehow it didn’t hit a swoon-worthy moment like how a remember.
-The salt was heavily over prescribed and turned the charred cow really bitter.
+The salt was heavily over prescribed, it turned the charred cow really bitter and unforgiving.

 A side of chips that came with the “all in” had a nice rustle and more salt for good measure to punish out palate even more.